 How to Make Chicken Wings in the Air Fryer

-In a large bowl, combine the wings with the olive oil, salt and pepper.
+In a large bowl, combine the wings with the olive oil, paprika, salt and pepper.
 Toss to coat the pieces evenly.
-If you want, you can add a dry rub or seasoning salt instead of just salt and pepper, if you want more flavor.
+If you want, you can add a dry rub or seasoning salt if you want more flavor.

 You can also spray the wings once you’ve put them in the air fryer, if you don’t want to toss them in the oil.
 This will save you the extra bowl too.

 Put the wings in the air fryer basket.
 It’s okay if they overlap.
 They don’t need to be in a single layer to cook properly.
-Cook the wings on 400 degrees F (200C) for 20 minutes.
+Cook the wings on 400° F (200°C) for 20 minutes.

 At the halfway point, shake the basket so you move the wings around.
 This will help them get cooked evenly on all sides.
 You might do another shake near the end of cooking, too.

-If you want to add a glaze to the wings, do it after the first shake, and around the 14 minute mark.
+PRO TIP – If you want to add a glaze to the air fryer wings, do it after the first shake, and around the 14 minute mark.
 Use a basting brush to brush on BBQ sauce, Franks Buffalo sauce, or any other glaze of your choice, if you want to.

 If you’re looking for a sauce to serve them with, check out these dips for chicken wings.
-I personally love to serve them alongside BBQ sauce, a sweet soy sauce glaze, or Frank’s Red Hot Sauce.
+I personally love to serve them alongside:

 Yes, you can double the recipe and make up to 2 pounds of chicken wings at a time, if you have a larger air fryer.
 I have a 5.5-quart air fryer basket and I find that 1.5 pounds of wings is the max that will fit without them being too crowded to get crispy.